 15. for an RAT type change:

 a) new RAT type as "ratType" attribute;

+X. for a SM congestion control experience for PDU Session, if the "SMCCE" feature is supported:

+a) DNN of the release PDU session as "dnn" attribute;

+b) Slice of the allocated PDU session as "snssai" attribute;

+c) Time window representing a start time and a stop time of the data collection period as "timeWindow" attribute.

+d) The information of the SM NAS requests from UE as "smNasFromUe" attribute; and

+e) The information of the SM NAS messages from SMF with backoff timer as "smNasFromSmf" attribute;

 - an URI for further AF acknowledgement in the "ackUri" attribute if the SMF determines to wait for the AF acknowledgement before activating the new UP path associated with the new DNAI.